OCR Preprocessing Workflows

 gray = cv2.cvtColor(image, cv2.COLOR_BGR2GRAY) if len(image.shape) == 3 else image.copy()

-# Edge detection to isolate text lines
+# Edge detection to isolate text baselines and table rules

 edges = cv2.Canny(gray, 50, 150, apertureSize=3)